Career Opportunities’

 Overview

-The Idaho Division of Human Resources (DHR) has responsibility to oversee the state’s hiring process.
+The Idaho Division of Human Resources (DHR) has the responsibility to oversee the state’s hiring process.
 This process, known as the merit system, was established by the Idaho Legislature and provides a way for applicants to be recruited, retained, and promoted into classified state jobs on the basis of merit and job performance.
-There are a number of steps that must be followed, each of which are listed below.
+There are a number of steps that must be followed, each of which is listed below.

 Step 1 – The Job Announcement